 - 2 tablespoons garlic minced (approx 3 garlic cloves)

-- 30 oz cooked cannellini beans (rinsed/drained if using canned)
+- 30 oz cooked cannellini beans low or no sodium (rinsed/drained if using canned)

-- 15 oz can tomato sauce or crushed tomatoes
+- 15 oz canned tomato sauce low or no sodium

 - 2 cups water